Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic 2

-\subsection{Characteristic $2$}
+We will prove that $H$ is always strongly imprimitive.
+Since $H$ cannot act irreducibly on $M(E_6)$ or $L(E_6)^\circ$ by \cite{liebeckseitz2004a}, if $H$ is a blueprint for either module then it is strongly imprimitive, by Proposition \ref{prop:intersectionstabilizers}.

+\section{Characteristic 2}

 Let $p=2$.
-Unlike $G=F_4$ the case of $p=2$ is easy, since the graph automorphism, which could cause the only problem, simply induces duality.
-As we see above, we just have to deal with $a=3,4$, and when $a=3$ the group $\Out(H)$ has order $3$, hence a graph automorphism must centralize $H$ (hence $H$ is an element of $\ms X^\sigma$), not merely normalize it.
-We therefore see that if $H=\SL_2(8)$ stabilizes a $2$-space on $\Vmin$ then $N_{\bar G}(H)$ lies inside a positive-dimensional subgroup, even if $\bar G$ induces a graph automorphism on $G$.
+This case is easy, as we do not aim to produce the same depth of result.
+If $a=1$ then $H$ is soluble, and if $a=2$ then \cite[Proposition 5.4]{craven2015un2} shows that $H$ stabilizes a $1$- or $2$-space on $M(E_6)$ or its dual.
+We show that $\SL_2(8)$ stabilizes a line or $2$-space on $M(E_6)$ or its dual, and we show that $\SL_2(16)$ is a blueprint for $M(E_6)\oplus M(E_6)^*$.

-For $a=4$ we use the fact that, while not every semisimple element of order $17$ in $F_4$ is a blueprint for the minimal module, almost every one is.
-This statement passes through to $\Vmin$, since our real semisimple elements lie in $F_4$, via Lemma \ref{lem:f4blueprintisblueprint}.
+For $a=4$ we use the idea that, while not every semisimple element of order $17$ in $F_4$ is a blueprint for $M(F_4)$, since $17$ is very close to the maximum of the integers in $\mathcal X_{M(F_4)}$ given in Proposition \ref{prop:numbersforF4}, almost all elements of order $17$ are (see (\ref{li:stratf}) from Chapter \ref{ch:strategy}).
+This statement passes through to $M(E_6)$ and $M(E_6)\oplus M(E_6)^*$, since our real semisimple elements lie in $F_4$, via Lemma \ref{lem:f4blueprintisblueprint}.

 We start with $a=3$.